 9. Eat and sleep in Burleigh Heads

-Many towns line the Gold Coast, and each one is different.
+There are many small towns lining the entire Gold Coast.
 Families and senior communities tend to concentrate near Coolangatta.
 Locals and younger people are around the middle regions like Burleigh Heads while backpackers party it up at Surfers Paradise.

 My favourite spot has to be Burleigh Heads without a doubt.
 Burleigh Heads has good options for accommodations, excellent cafes and restaurants, access to the best beaches for surfing, proximity to a national park with various hiking paths, and so much more.
 I like the relaxing beach vibes of Burleigh Heads, and it is not touristy at all.

-As a solo traveller, I felt safe to wander around Burleigh Heads, and people are very friendly.
+As a solo traveller, I felt safe wandering around Burleigh Heads, and people are very friendly.
 I was able to get around Gold Coast quickly via public transportation.
-For me, it was the best spot to stay in Gold Coast.
+For me, it was the best spot to stay on Gold Coast.
 I highly recommend staying in Burleigh Heads!

 10. Watch the most beautiful sunsets on the beach

-Whether you are on the beach or at one of the viewpoints along the coast, you can always catch the most gorgeous sunsets in Gold Coast.
+Whether on the beach or at one of the viewpoints along the coast, you can always catch the most gorgeous sunsets on the Gold Coast.
 Even though the sun sets away from the beach, you can still see the warm pink glow around the area.

-I witnessed one of the most beautiful sunsets while I was in Gold Coast.
+I witnessed one of the most beautiful sunsets on Gold Coast.
 One late afternoon, it rained intermittently for several hours.
 As soon as the rain stopped, two perfectly arched rainbows appeared from the ocean.
-The sky was lit in the most vibrant hues creating the most magical moment (see photo above).
-It only lasted for maybe 10 minutes or so, but it was one of the most beautiful things I’ve ever seen.
+The sky was lit in the most vibrant hues creating the most magical moment (see photo below).
+It only lasted for maybe 10 minutes, but it was one of the most beautiful things I’ve ever seen.

-If you want to catch a beautiful sunset, make your way to a nearby beach around 5:30 pm or so.
+If you want to catch a beautiful sunset, go to one of the Gold Coast beaches around 5:30 pm or so.
 The sun sets early and pretty quickly.

-There isn’t a whole lot of good budget accommodations in Gold Coast, so you will spend a bit more on accommodation in this area.
+There aren’t a whole lot of good budget accommodations on the Gold Coast so that you will spend a bit more on accommodation in this area.
 Take a look at some of the suggestions below.

-- Located near Gold Coast Airport in Coolangatta, you can get a standard studio room for a moderate price.
-The room includes a queen bed, clean bathroom, small kitchenette and a balcony or terrace.
+- La Costa Motel ($$) -Located near Gold Coast Airport in Coolangatta, you can get a standard studio room for a moderate price.
+The room includes a queen bed, a clean bathroom, a small kitchenette and a balcony or terrace.

 - Check prices & reviews: Agoda

-- Stay in the double room in Burleigh Heads.
-The room is basic but has everything you need for a short term stay.
+- Outrigger Resort ($$) – Stay in the double room in Burleigh Heads.
+The room is basic but has everything you need for a short-term stay.

 - Check prices & reviews: Agoda